Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 - Place 1 tablespoon of sesame oil (or coconut oil for Pitta) in your mouth

-- Spit into a bin (not the sink — oil can block drains)
+- Spit into a bin.
+Not the sink, oil clogs drains.

 - Rinse with warm water and brush your teeth